 We previously discussed how robberies and theft used to be carried out in the past and how this has evolved in time.
 Now we will continue discussing modern ways that malicious people have employed in order to steal money.

 Technology has long played a part in most modern Hollywood movies, yet it’s not just the material of fiction, it is also something present in our daily lives.
 Technology can be an effective means for the 21st century thief to steal money with relative safety.
 The Skimmer is one such device that is used to steal credit cards.
 It is especially insidious when installed on an ATM.
 The thief would generally attach the skimmer on top of the normal ATM card slot.
-Unknowingly the victim would slide their card through the skimmer into the normal ATM slot which would copy the card and store it locally in a close by device or in some cases even transmit it to the thief who would be hiding nearby.
+Unknowingly the victim would slide their card through the skimmer into the normal ATM slot which would copy the card and store it locally in a close by a device or in some cases even transmit it to the thief who would be hiding nearby.
 A more elaborate system would also include a small hidden camera to record the victim’s PIN as he is entering it.
 Skimming is not limited to ATMs unfortunately, as these devices can be purchased relatively cheaply online and can be used anywhere from restaurants to any shop that allows payment by credit card.
 Therefore always be vigilant about your card and ensure that it is only inserted by staff in legitimate payment terminals.
 See for yourselves how a skimmer is used to defraud people.

-Whilst cutting edge technology might seem glamorous, it is not a must for a 21st century heist.
+Whilst cutting-edge technology might seem glamorous, it is not a must for a 21st-century heist.
 How about using normal equipment which is nowadays available to everyone?
 Perhaps a simple laptop with a wireless connection?
 Wireless has been used to steal credit card numbers from the parking lots of stores.
 What about over the internet?
 Phishing emails have been used numerous times to perform identity theft; all that is required is a computer and an internet connection.
 But why is identity theft so dangerous?
-Why classify it as a 21st century heist?
+Why classify it as a 21st-century heist?

 Identity theft can be very dangerous to any victim.
 All that a malicious person needs is the victim’s name, date of birth and social security number and he can then apply for a new credit card in the victim’s name.
 The victim would be unaware of this new credit card and the perpetrator is free to use it for as long as he wants and never pay back any balance.
-When the bank decides to take action they will not do so against the perpetrator, but against the victim, because for them it was always the victim who owned that credit card.
+When the bank decides to take action they will not do so against the perpetrator, but against the victim, because for them, it was always the victim who owned that credit card.
 And a credit card is not all that an identity thief can illicitly benefit from; what about taking a car loan?
 Again it too will be taken under the victim’s identity whilst the perpetrator would take the car bought from that money, or possibly even simply run away with the money.
 The victim will only get the bill.
 Another possibility is to open a bank account in the victim’s name and issue bogus checks on it.
 Again it will be the victim who will have to defend him/her self when faced with bank charges.

 Fake money Orders / Checks